Can My House Be Sold Without My Approval?

 Work with a Great Divorce Lawyer to Be Sure…

 Unfortunately, some people do think that they have the right to sell a marital home without the consent of their soon-to-be-former spouse.
 This is rarely the case, and most New York judges will put a stop to any sales as soon as they learn of the situation.
-If you are concerned that your spouse may try to sell the family home without your knowledge, contact the Hudson Valley attorneys at Steven H. Klein & Associates.
+If you are concerned that your spouse may try to sell the family home without your knowledge, contact the Hudson Valley attorneys at Klein & Sanchez.
 These seasoned practitioners help families understand the division of property in New York, and they can also put a stop to a house sale that your spouse may be planning.